wrightsu/activity03-r-intro/activity03-r-intro-soln.md

 that `my_symbols` has rows 1 through 26 and columns 1 through 3 (so it
 is a matrix - type `class(my_symbols)` in the **Console** to verify).
 We wanted a vector, not a matrix so `cbind` is not the right function to use here.
-To make a vector in R, we use the `c` function (i.e., "combine values into a vector or list).
+To make a vector in R, we use the `c` function (i.e., “combine values into a vector or list).

 Turn the `my_symbols` vector into a data frame, with the variable name